-While we fully understand the rigorous schedules doctors are forced to keep, and we admire choosing such an admirable profession, we must hold those accountable who cause harm to others.
+While we fully understand the rigorous schedules doctors are forced to keep, and we respect such an applaudable profession, we must hold those accountable who cause harm to others.
 By misdiagnosing cancer, you are shortening someone’s life.

 Some of the most oft-misdiagnosed cancers are:

 - Brain cancer